yoshidashingo/mocloud-procfile/README.md

 ## 2. Fork This Repository to your own

 ## 3. Launch Container
-- Launch `Procfile Aoos` Container on moCloud Console.
+- Launch `Procfile Apps` Container on moCloud Console.

 ## 4. Setup and Deploy Application
 - Connect your forked repository on your GitHub to deploy.